Banknotes of the Swiss franc

 The ninth series of the Swiss franc, currently in circulation.
-As of 2022, the Swiss 1000-franc banknote is the world's 2nd highest value currently-issued banknote, after the Brunei $10,000 bill (worth around 6,900 Swiss francs in 2022), followed by the Singapore $1,000 note (worth around 678 CHF) and the 500 euro note (worth around 490 CHF), was demonetised.
+As of March 2026, the Swiss 1,000-franc banknote is the world's 3rd highest valued banknote in circulation, after Brunei's $10,000 bill (worth around 6,150 CHF in March 2026), followed by Singapore's $10,000 bill (worth around 6,100 CHF).

-Banknotes of the Swiss franc are issued by the Swiss National Bank in denominations of 10, 20, 50, 100, 200 and 1,000 Swiss francs.
+Banknotes of the Swiss franc (CHF) are issued by the Swiss National Bank in denominations of 10, 20, 50, 100, 200 and 1,000 Swiss francs.

 Between 2016 and 2019, the eighth series, while remaining valid, was being replaced by the ninth series.
 All banknotes starting from the sixth series are exchangeable; banknotes from the fifth series ceased to be valid and were fully demonetised on 1 May 2000.

 History

 The first banknotes in Switzerland were issued in 1825 by the Caisse de dépôt of the city of Bern.

 During the 19th century the cantons (states) of Switzerland had the right to print their own notes.
-Following the law of 8 March 1881 the Swiss National Bank had the exclusive right to issue banknotes in Switzerland.
+Following the law of 8 March 1881, the Swiss National Bank obtained the exclusive right to issue banknotes in Switzerland.
 Its first notes were issued in 1907.
-Since then, nine series of Swiss franc notes have been printed, six of which have been completely released for use by the general public, and a new series started being released in 2016.
+Since then, nine series of Swiss franc notes have been printed, six of which have been released for use by the general public, with a new series beginning release in 2016.

 Switzerland is unusual among affluent countries in that it used to expire its banknotes; the Swiss National Bank has declared several older series of banknotes to be no longer legal tender some time after introducing newer series.
-Notes from these "recalled" series could be exchanged for still-valid notes at the National Bank for up to 20 years after the date of recall, after which the notes lost all value.
-When recalled series become valueless, the National Bank transfers an amount of money equal to the sum of the now-worthless notes to a state-run last-resort disaster insurance fund, the Swiss Fund for Aid in Cases of Uninsurable Damage by Natural Forces.
+Notes from these "recalled" series could be exchanged for still-valid notes at the National Bank for up to 20 years after the date of recall, after which the notes would lose their fungible value.
+When the recalled series become valueless, the National Bank would transfer an amount of money equal to the sum of the now-worthless notes to a state-run last-resort disaster insurance fund, the Swiss Fund for Aid in Cases of Uninsurable Damage by Natural Forces.
 In June 2019, the Swiss parliament passed a bill that removed the twenty-year time limit.
 Effective 1 January 2020, all banknotes starting from the sixth series issued in 1976 as well as any future series remain valid and can be exchanged for current notes indefinitely.

 In April 2021, the Swiss National Bank announced that it was recalling its eighth series of banknotes issued between 1995 and 1998; the series was replaced by the ninth series launched between 2016 and 2019.
 In May 2021, the old banknotes lost their status as legal tender and are no longer valid for payments.